-Perhaps the most well-known opposition argument to the use of drones is the number of civilian casualties produced.
+Perhaps the most well-known opposition argument to the use of drones is the number of casualties produced.
 In regards to this viewpoint, O’Connell writes, “They estimated that at that time the U.S was killing 50 unintended targets for each intended target.
 Moreover, killing leaders has typically had only a short-term impact on repressing terrorist violence, while every civilian killed ―represents an alienated family, a new desire for revenge, and more recruits for a militant movement that has grown exponentially even as drone strikes have increased”.
 Moreover, because drones are efficient at killing, there is a concern that they may cause more civilian casualties than prevent terrorism.
 In the same regard, when America kills terrorists, the civilian casualties and/or lasting effects that follow cause resentment, making a portion of people in that population hostile and unsatisfied.
 In 2013, a U.S. drone strike in Pakistan killed Taliban leader Hakimullah Mehsud as the Pakistani government was preparing to negotiate peace talks with the Taliban.
 In response, the country’s interior minister, Imran Khan, challenged Prime Minister Nawaz Sharif, vowing to put pressure on the United States until the strikes ended.
 Khan contended that the killing jeopardized peace in the country.

+Refuting the School of Thought that Drones Cause More Casualties